AprilFoolsDay0401/talkuvo/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 라이선스
+## 📄 License

-이 프로젝트는 MIT 라이선스 하에 배포됩니다. 자세한 내용은 `LICENSE` 파일을 참조하세요.
+This project is distributed under the MIT License.
+See the `LICENSE` file for details.

-## 📞 연락처
+## 📞 Contact

-프로젝트에 대한 질문이나 제안사항이 있으시면 이슈를 생성해 주세요.
+If you have any questions or suggestions about the project, please create an issue.